Hanjianlee/splyt-tech-task/README.md

 ## Splyt Tech Task App

-### Notes:
+### Requirements:

-For a smoother Experience, Please ensure that you are not running any localhosts :)
+Please ensure that there are on instances running on 3000,8000.

-Ports in use for this App are 3000 (client), 8000(server)
+Ports in use are for this App are 3000 (client), 8000(server)

 ### Steps to Start the Application